The complete guide to annual compensation reviews using Google Sheets

 Setting up these comparison points is key, but the real work begins as you start to review the data.
 Work through this column to find outliers and use it as the key input to flag needed comp adjustments.

-4. Comparison to Market
+4. Comparison to market

 The competition for top talent has never been tougher.
 It’s easy for your competitors to find your top talent and lure them away with a pay increase.